Motion#

 expanding arrow |

-By default, this is a waiting block, so the Hornet will finish moving before running the next block.
-To make the Hornet start moving and immediately run the next block right away, expand the block to say and don’t wait. |
+By default, this is a waiting block, so the drone will finish moving before running the next block.
+To make the drone start moving and immediately run the next block right away, expand the block to say and don’t wait. |

 Example

-climb to altitude#
+climb to z position#

-climb to altitude [500] [mm v] ▶
+climb to z position [500] [mm v] ▶

 Parameters |